burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 | State| Variation of object behavior depending on the internal state.
 Models behavior based on state.
 The table method for a state machine focuses on defining transitions between states.|
 | Strategy (Policy) | Allows the implementation of interchangeable algorithms. **Static polymorphism** can be implemented via a template parameter.
 A strategy instance is simply a member of an algorithm object.
 This member type is obtained from the template parameter. **Dynamic polymorphism** is implemented through virtual methods.|
  | Template Method | There is an algorithm that consists of steps of **primitive operations**.
 The idea is to let subclasses override some of these **primitive operations**.
 The algorithm implemented in **template method** defines the skeleton of an Algorithm, but it relies on this primitive operation.
 In the context of this approach, we can recall the principle of Hollywood - *"Do not call us, we will call you ourselves"*.|
  Visitor| An operation to be performed on each object in the collection.
 As a rule, the visitor has typed visit methods.
-When the container is traversed, the element of the container called has interface `Accept` and the visitor passed into the element accepts as an argument.
+When the container is traversed, the element of the container called has an interface `Accept` and the visitor passed into the element accepts as an argument.
 Then this `Accept` method calls the desired `visitSmth` method from the visitor, passing a reference to *this.|
  Allocator | Proxy to real storage|

 **Several other design principles:**